haade-administrator/haade.fr/_posts/en/2025-02-12-tado-x-thermostatic-faucet-test-near-perfection-thread-compatible.md

 A quick look at the box, the most interesting thing is the inscription **compatible Thread border router**. **Currently few products are compatible with the Thread protocol**, I think that in the future more products will be, **because it is a very interesting protocol.** Why, because it is similar to the Zigbee protocol but it is based on **IP transmission**, **basically Thread combines the best between Zigbee and Wifi.**

-For more information on Thread **I recently wrote two articles on the subject**, one for [Thread integration into Home Assistant]({% post_url /en/2025-01-30-prepare-the-thread-matter-network-with-home-assistant-and-integrate-a-module %}) and the other to show the feasibility of [integrating Thread and Zigbee on the same key]({% post_url /en/2025-02-04-multi-protocol-multipan-zigbee-thread-implementation-with-homeassistant %}).
+For more information on Thread **I recently wrote two articles on the subject**, one for [Thread integration into Home Assistant]({% post_url /en/2025-01-30-prepare-the-thread-matter-network-with-home-assistant-and-integrate-a-module %}){: target="_blank"} and the other to show the feasibility of [integrating Thread and Zigbee on the same key]({% post_url /en/2025-02-04-multi-protocol-multipan-zigbee-thread-implementation-with-homeassistant %}){: target="_blank"}.

 > I didn't do it by chance at that time because it was to prepare for the discovery of Tado products.